 - The custodial parent is also housing a felon who is registered as a sex offender.

 No one wants to think the dreaded words "child abuse."
 But it’s better to be safe than sorry where children are concerned.
-Mattis Law, A.P.C. has an established four decade track record of proven success in family law.
+Mattis Law, A.P.C. has an established track record of proven success in family law.
 You owe it to yourself to retain the best possible representation for your case in San Diego, Del Mar, or La Jolla.
 For a complimentary case evaluation call (858) 328-4400.

 - The Paternal Rights of Sex Offenders